-Submission of Assignments
+Submission & Review of Assignments

-- Assignments are due at 11:59 pm on the due dates listed above. - Except for the Module 1 task (a discussion board posting), submit all assignments to dropboxes under the ASSESSMENT tab in D2L (and check there for feedback). - Submit work in .doc or .docx (Word) or .rtf format.
+Upload all assignments to the designated dropboxes under the ASSESSMENT tab in D2L (except for the Module 1 discussion board posting).
+Check the dropbox for your marked assignments.

+- Submit work in .doc or .docx (Word) or .rtf format.
 Do not use .pdf or Pages formats. - Include your name in the file name (e.g., ACWR Proposal Jones.docx) and on page 1 of all assignments.
-Note: When markers download multiple assignments from D2L, it becomes confusing when downloaded files share a file name (e.g., ACWR 303 Proposal). - Note that it is your responsibility to keep a copy of each submitted assignment and to ensure that the correct copy of the assignment is submitted. - Be aware that personal information is collected in accordance with the Freedom of Information and Protection of Privacy (FOIP) Act.
+Note: When markers download multiple assignments from D2L, it is confusing when downloaded files share a file name (e.g., ACWR 303 Proposal). - Keep a copy of each submitted assignment and be sure to upload the correct copy of your assignment. - Note that personal information is collected in accordance with the Freedom of Information and Protection of Privacy (FOIP) Act.